The film is a semi-autobiographical coming-of-age story concerning William Miller.

 After talking to Sapphire, Russell is compelled to call Penny and apologize, requesting to meet her.
 Penny gives him an address, but it is not until he arrives there that he realizes she has given him William's address.
-Russell first meets Elaine, whom allows him to talk with her son.
+Russell first meets Elaine, whom allows him to talk with her son after telling him sternly that William is a fine young man and a trustworthy friend.
 Russell explains that he retracted his statement to Rolling Stone, confirming that the story was true.
 William then takes the opportunity to get what he never could before: a one-on-one interview with Russell about what he loves about music.
 Russell eagerly agrees and tells William that he loves "everything" about music.

 The film then ends with a montage of different clips that play over Led Zeppelin's "Tangerine": Stillwater goes back on tour, with their old bus 'Doris' as their main mode of transportation (with their 1974 tour called the 'No More Planes Tour').
 Russell and Bebe have reconciled.
 William sits down to breakfast with Anita and his mother, who have reconciled.
 Finally, we see Penny at an airplane ticket counter, fulfilling her decision to go to Morocco.